abh1hi/aura-shop/metainflu/frontend/client-app/CAPACITOR_ANDROID_TROUBLESHOOTING.md

 1. **JavaScript Runtime Error**: `TypeError: u.then is not a function` in the minified bundle
 2. **Missing Asset Files**: Vite assets not properly copied to Capacitor's expected directory
-3. **Router Initialization**: Vue Router mounting before being ready
+3. **Circular Dependency**: Router importing globalState from main.js causing initialization issues
 4. **Build Configuration**: Incorrect base path and output directory settings

 ## Root Causes